 Step 4: Describe The Crime In Detail

 This is a very important step in any detective novel.
 When you’re talking about murder, theft, or any crime, make sure to delve deeper into it.
-The more in-depth you talk about the crime, the more realistic it will be.
+The more in-depth you talk about the crime, the more realistic it will sound.
 It will make the audience a lot more interested in figuring out the solution along with the sleuth.

 So, you have to do your homework before creating your first draft.
 You must know everything about the crime before your detective sets out to solve it!
 Chart out how the crime was committed, who did it, and the motive.